Who we are

 Visitor comments (but not identification or account information) may be checked through an automated spam detection service.
 And others might see it, too.
 So be anonymous if you think your comment may be ridicule-worthy.

 Usually we only collect your e-mail address if you share it with us because you want us to contact you in the future.
 If you place an order, we store more, including (but not limited to) your shipping address and/or phone number.
 It all ends up in our little black book.
 But we keep that private – we don’t share.

 How we protect your data

 We encrypt everything.
 And we use something substantially more sophisticated than a ROT13 encryption scheme.
 We keep the absolute minimum needed to enable functionality.
 And we only keep what you share.
 It’s then encrypted and stored.
 And then we make sure and deploy patches and updates to our infrastructure as soon as we’re aware of them to make sure that data is stored as securely as possible.

 What data breach procedures we have in place

 If we become aware that our data is breached, first we will take a few deep breaths to avoid hyperventilating.
-Then we’ll look at each other and ask “what the F*&K just happened?”
 Then we will immediately contact everyone involved in the breach and let them know.
 You!
 Yes, you!
 Stand still laddy so we can tell you (sorry, bad Pink Floyd flashback, too many trips to Laser Floyd back in the 1980s).